B&M Technical Support

 In truth, there really are not too many issues with either the rifles or cartridges of the entire B&M family.
 None that cannot be solved easily.

-While I would like to take some of that credit, the truth be known that most of the credit belongs to SSK Industries, JD Jones, and Brian Alberts!
+While I would like to take some of that credit, the truth be known that most of the credit belongs to SSK Firearms, JD Jones, and Brian Alberts!
 Without SSK I can promise there would be many more problems to over come than there is.

 If you have something going on with your rifle that is not part of what I have talked about above, please contact me, and let me know.
 This way, we can figure out what the issue is, and how to solve it.